nerevu/CVInsight/README.md

 3. Create a class that inherits from `BasePlugin`
 4. Implement the required abstract methods: `name`, `version`, `description`, `category`, `get_model`, `get_prompt_template`, and `process_output`
 5. Add your plugin to the `__all__` list in `custom_plugins/__init__.py`

+Check out the [Examples and Tutorials](https://github.com/Gaurav-Kumar98/Resume-Analysis/wiki/Examples-and-Tutorials) wiki page for more examples on how to create and use custom plugins.

 ## Example Output